sakshig10/Customer_Churn_Prediction/README.md

 ## Impact of Project Outcome
 The outcomes of this project have several practical implications for telecom companies:
-- Improved Customer Retention: By accurately predicting customer churn, telecom companies can take proactive actions to retain customers, such as offering personalized incentives or better customer support.
+- Improved Customer Retention: By accurately predicting customer churn, telecom companies can take proactive actions to retain customers, such as offering personalized promotions or marketing strategies or better customer support.
 - Cost Reduction: Reducing customer churn can significantly lower the costs associated with acquiring new customers.
 - Data-Driven Decision Making: The project emphasizes the importance of data-driven decision-making in telecom customer management.